cre8/prompt-polish/README.md

 ## Installation

+### Web Store

-In the future this extension will be available on the Chrome Web Store, but for now you need to install it manually by downloading the latest release from the [release page](https://github.com/cre8/prompt-polish/releases).
+In the future this extension will be available on the Chrome Web Store.

+### Manual installation

+You can get the latest version of the extension from the [releases page](https://github.com/cre8/prompt-polish/releases).

+- Download the latest `prompt-polish.zip` file

 ## Security